ls1intum/Apollon_standalone/README.md

 > [!NOTE]
 > Provide `APOLLON_REDIS_DIAGRAM_TTL` environment variable to set the time-to-live for the shared diagrams in Redis.
 If not provided, shared diagrams will be stored indefinitely.

+> [!NOTE]
+> Do not forget to set the `DEPLOYMENT_URL` environment variable to the URL of the deployed application, when deploying to production environments.

 ## Developer Setup

 ```